-The measure assesses the percentage of members 45 –75 years of age who had appropriate screening for colorectal cancer using any of the following tests:
+The percentage of persons 45–75 years of age who had appropriate screening for colorectal cancer.

 Why it Matters